CLF78/Midnight-Variety-Pack/docs/engine_class_patches.md

 - 0x805BCA48 - for printing CC text at the GP award scene
 - 0x805BCAB8 - for printing CC text at the VS award scene
 - 0x805BD0CC - for saving the GP rank for the respective CC
+- 0x80654EE4 - for writing the engine class into the RACEHEADER_1 packet
+- 0x80655310 - for writing the engine class into the RACEHEADER_1 packet (live view version)
 - 0x807E5934 - for checking cup unlock in GP mode
 - 0x807FEDC8 - for reading the KMP setting for dc_pillar
 - 0x807FEF30 - for reading the KMP setting for dc_pillar_c (sub-component of dc_pillar)